ibm-cloud-docs/cloud-object-storage-cli-plugin/cloud-object-storage-cli-reference.md

 {: #ic-create-bucket}
 * **Action:** Create a bucket in an IBM Cloud Object Storage instance.
 * **Usage:** `ibmcloud cos create-bucket --bucket BUCKET_NAME [--class CLASS_NAME] [--ibm-service-instance-id ID] [--region REGION] [--json]`
 	* Note that you must provide a CRN if you are using IAM authentication.
-This can be set using the [`ibmcloud cos config crn`](#configure-the-program) command.
+This can be set by using the [`ibmcloud cos config crn`](#configure-the-program) command.
 * **Parameters to provide:**
     * The name of the bucket.
 		* Flag: `--bucket BUCKET_NAME`